HariNarayanan777/ios-style-guide/README.md

 ```

 ### Switch
-Include braces around cases.

-Avoid the use of `default` when dealing with `ENUMs`.
+- Avoid the use of `default` when dealing with `ENUMs`.
 By avoiding you will receive warnings when you forget to support a value in the enum, which can help to future-proof your code if someone adds a new value.
 Instead, group cases together and handle default case explicitly there.

-I
+- Include braces around cases for consistency

 **Example**